 The two green lines that the ball’s shadow lies between will enclose the current sign of the zodiac (except that the signs immediately before and after the winter solstice have moved above the solstice line, owing to lack of space).
 The sign of the zodiac is drawn as a full representation, accompanied by its own symbol and the symbol of its astrological ruling planet, according to the scheme in the following table:

 The green hyperbolic curves are formally known as lines of constant declination.
 During the passage of one day, the shadow of the ball follows a line of constant declination, particular to the time of year.
-The lines of constant declination depicted on the Dial are those which are the twelve zodiac period boundaries, which include the solstices and equinoxes.
-The lowest green line on the Dial represents the summer solstice (when the sun is highest, so its shadow lowest), the lower border of the gold band represents the winter solstice, and the sloping straight line represents the equinoxes, both spring and autumn.
+The seven lines of constant declination depicted on the Dial are those which represent the twelve zodiac period boundaries, which include the solstices and equinoxes.
+The lowest green line on the Dial represents the summer solstice (when the sun is highest, so its shadow lowest); the lower border of the gold band represents the winter solstice; and the sloping straight line represents the equinoxes, both spring and autumn.

 Month of year, and estimated Date